 Ninja Creami:

-- Blend all ingredients together and pour mixture into a Ninja Creami cup to the max fill line.
+- Blend all ingredients together and pour into a Ninja Creami cup to the max fill line.
 Add the lid and freeze on a level surface for 12-24 hours.

 - When ready to spin, microwave the base for 30 seconds or run the outside under hot water for a 1-2 minutes then spin on the lite ice cream setting.